The Most Underappreciated PS2 games, Part 1

 The Fatal Frame trilogy (2002 – 2005, Tecmo)

-Each game hooks you with folklore-inspired tales.
-The original follows a girl hunting her vanished brother in a ritual-cursed mansion.
-Crimson Butterfly traps twin sisters in a fog-shrouded village haunted by a sacrificial rite.
-The Tormented weaves nightmare realms in which a grieving photographer confronts intertwined tragedies from the past, and refines the formula with a dual-world structure, three distinct protagonists, and escalating hauntings in Rei’s apartment—making it the trilogy’s gameplay peak.
+The first game follows a girl trying to find her vanished brother in a ritual-cursed mansion.
+Crimson Butterfly puts twin sisters in a fog-shrouded village haunted by a sacrificial rite.
+The Tormented is the most complex, and refines the formula with a dual-world structure, three different protagonists, and a series of hauntings in Rei’s apartment, which is probably the trilogy’s gameplay peak.

 Alright, that’s all for part one.
 Part two will have more underappreciated PS2 games.
 Do you agree, disagree, have I missed an S-tier game?
 Let me know in the comments, then continue to part 2.